julianeon/useful-python-scripts/README.md

 ## api_tmdb_get_movie_print_info.py

-This script prints the homepage and description for a movie - here, Star Wars.
+This script interacts with an API to print the homepage and description for a movie - here, Star Wars.

-To get this information, it uses the API for TMDB (The Movie Database), a free resource with no cost for personal usage API requests.
+It uses the API for TMDB (The Movie Database), a free resource with no cost for personal usage API requests.

 Note: you'll have to get your own API key from TMDB and add it as an env var under the name MOVIEDB_API_KEY in order to successfully run this script.